Trapania japonica

 Trapania japonica is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Goniodorididae.

 Distribution

 This species was first described from Japan.
 It is also known from Hong Kong, the Philippines, Indonesia and Queensland, Australia.

 Description

 The length of body attains 10 mm.
-This goniodorid nudibranch is white in colour, with a pattern of large dark brown spots on the body and long yellow lateral papillae.
+This goniodorid nudibranch is white in color, with a pattern of large dark brown spots on the body and long yellow lateral papillae.
 The oral tentacles are entirely dark brown and the rhinophores and gills are tipped with brown pigment.

 Ecology

 Trapania japonica probably feeds on Entoprocta which often grow on sponges.